 Annabel Crabb clarifies the meaning of that analogy for us:

 The point being that creating work for people, and attaching it to an income, is an end in itself for the community.
 Of course, he went on, if you pay people to do useful and productive stuff, it’s even better.

 Go back a couple hundred years and the Irish tried to solve unemployment (and the perceived indignity that goes with) by requiring men to build mile after mile of stone fence.
 Number 8 wire fences are much quicker to build and do the job just as adequately.
 Those men could have been given money for sitting at home (looking after their families) and no one would be any the poorer.

 Note that this is not a criticism of picture books making use of a funny and effective construction trope; it’s a criticism of governments whose problem solving skills haven’t progressed beyond the level of Grover.

 There is no monster at the of the book.

 SUDDEN CHANGE IN AUDIENCE PERCEPTION

 The monster is Grover.
 Grover is a monster!
 This is where our familiarity with Grover as a friendly muppet is challenged, and why the story works better precisely because of that familiarity; how many of us thought of Grover as a monster until this moment?
 I simply thought of him as a blue muppet.

-There have been some updates, one of them to include Elmo.
+There have been some updates to this Sesame Street series, one of them to include Elmo.
 But is it really possible to improve on the original?
 Sometimes sequels feel like a voracious grab for money.